SFDigitalServices/webform/readme.md

      ```
     This will execute the commands in the create_users_table migration file.

     To populate the tables with data, take a look at the database\seeds\UserTableSeeder.php file.
-Execute the following command will insert data into the tables.
+Execute the following command will insert data into all tables:

     ```
     $ php artisan db:seed
+     ```
+    Optionally, you can specify a specific seeder class to run individually:
+    ```
+    $ php artisan db:seed --class=[ClassName]
      ```

 ## Deplopyment to Heroku